-The emergency salbutamol inhalers will be kept in head teacher's room, top shelf.
-Along with a register of CYP whose parent/s has given permission for these to be used as appropriate.
+The emergency salbutamol inhalers will be kept in Headteachers Office.
+The register of CYP whose parent/s has given permission for these to be used as appropriate is kept in the green folder.

 The Headteacher / named person is responsible for ensuring the emergency inhalers and spacers are washed as necessary